Christmas is one of the four quarter days which mark the changing of the seasons.

 - Lady day or the Feast of the Annunciation 25th March;

 - Christmas 25th December – lest we forget – fat chance.

 They all approximately coincide with either an equinox or a solstice.

 The sting of bees and other Hymenopteran insects is thought to be a modified ovipositor.
 An ovipositor is a pointed tube used to pierce a hole to lay an egg into.
-Honey bees have evolved beyond the need for an ovipositor – instead they have adapted it as a weapon.
-Despite the fact that using their sting is accompanied by disembowelment – they are not afraid to use it.
+Honey bees have evolved beyond the need for an ovipositor – instead they have adapted it as a weapon and despite the fact that using their sting is accompanied by disembowelment – they are not afraid to use it.
 Continue reading Bee Stings

 Here’s something to write home about: five virgin queens – all on the same frame!
 Below – click it for a close up Continue reading Fighting Queen Bees

 Here are some flowers for the bees in May.

 Click the table for a close up then let me know if I’ve missed any: Continue reading Bee Flowers – May